Mukull-s/Basic-Expense-Tracker/README.md

 # Basic-Expense-Tracker
-This is a small expense tracker that i have description and amount list with total expense
+This is a basic expense tracker that have description and amount list of different transaction with total amount